citadel-tech/Event-Loop/README.md

 ## Architecture

 Mill-IO follows a modular, reactor-based architecture for efficient I/O event handling.
 For detailed architectural documentation, see [Architecture Guide](./docs/Arch.md).

-## Acknowledgments

-This project was developed as part of the **Summer of Bitcoin 2025** program.
-Special thanks to:

-- **Citadel-tech** and the **Coinswap** project for providing the use case and requirements
-- **Summer of Bitcoin** organizers and mentors for their guidance
-- The **mio** project for providing the foundational polling abstractions
-- The Rust community for excellent async I/O resources and documentation

 ## License